-PMPs, which were originally developed as academic and enterprise tools designed to harness dispersed knowledge and generate probability-based forecasts, are often outperforming traditional polls and expert analysis.
-These platforms have evolved into consumer-facing ecosystems that function less as neutral aggregators of information and more as engagement-driven, gamified markets.
+Predicion markets, which were originally developed as academic and enterprise tools designed to harness dispersed knowledge and generate probability-based forecasts, are often outperforming traditional polls and expert analysis.
+PMPs can produce efficient forecasts in fields such as medicine, business, and national security, provide real-time sentiment signals, and reduce barriers to entry, increasingly through cryptocurrency access.
+A 2024 U.S. federal court decision allowing event-based political contracts on U.S. commercial PMPs, however, marked a structural shift.
+Although academic and institutional platforms continue to serve research-driven forecasting functions, the dominant ecosystem now consists of gamified, large-scale digital trading venues enabling continuous, real-time global participation, often cross-jurisdictional and built on crypto-based infrastructure calibrated for engagement rather than epistemic precision.
+As a result, contemporary references to PMPs generally denote these commercial platforms rather than their academic predecessors.
+Regulatory responses across Asia, Europe, Australia, and other jurisdictions reflect the speed, scale, and growing legal salience of this commercial expansion.
+Indeed, these PMPs have evolved into consumer-facing ecosystems that function less as neutral aggregators of information and more as engagement-driven, gamified markets.
 Using behavioral design features pioneered by the most addictive segments of the gambling and gaming industries, PMPs now rely on algorithmically timed prompts, streak-based bonuses, loot-box-style token rewards, immersive visual feedback, and public leaderboards to maintain fear of missing out and enhanced user engagement.
 These mechanics exploit cognitive biases such as loss chasing, availability heuristics, and sunk-cost fallacies, while activating dopaminergic reward pathways, motivational, affective and interpersonal drives, blurring the line between rational information trading and high-intensity gambling.